natdog400/Python-Personal-Macro/README.md

   - Web editors save `random` and `random_region`; compiled GUI honors random move_to and random-region clicks.
 - MJPEG preview shows `net::ERR_ABORTED` occasionally:
   - That’s a reconnect artifact; it does not affect saving, IPC, or UI updates.
+- Templates list appears but bot fails to load a template:
+  - The UI is designed to stay populated even if individual templates fail to load into the bot.
+  - Check `bot_debug.log` for the failing template path; ensure the image exists at the resolved absolute path.
+  - Use the Templates tab to update the path or re-capture and save the template.